 This volume is in two parts.
 Part I covers the reigns of Alexius I to Alexius V (1081–1204), and Part II covers the emperors of Nicea and their contemporaries (1204–1261).

 Part I includes the introduction, appendices, and bibliography, while Part II continues with the catalogue, concordances, and indexes.

 This catalogue focuses on the Greek and Roman antiquities of the collections at Dumbarton Oaks.
 The catalogue also includes other objects, such as a bronze horse, and four floor mosaics from Antioch.

-These sculptures are not representative of any one culture or period, but rather are characteristic of the Blisses’ wide-ranging tastes and extraordinary connoisseurship.
-About a quarter of the objects are Greco-Roman in date, and nearly two-thirds of the remainder are Late Antique, predominantly limestone carvings from Early Byzantine Egypt.
+These sculptures reflect the Blisses’ wide-ranging tastes and extraordinary connoisseurship.
+About a quarter are Greco-Roman; nearly two-thirds of the rest are Late Antique, mostly limestone carvings from Early Byzantine Egypt.
 Sculpture from the Middle Byzantine period is very rare, making the four pieces in this collection especially significant.